Drawing to the Screen

 drawScreen()

 But there are several differences worth noting.
 Applications are usually full-screen, with only one application drawing to the screen at a time.
 There’s no mouse and only a virtual keyboard, so the main form of interaction is touch.
-There is a concept of a “visual viewport” not present on desktop, to accommodate “desktop-only” and “mobile-ready” sites, as well as pinch zoom.
-Look at the source of this webpage.
+There is the concept of a “visual viewport” that is not present on a desktop, to accommodate “desktop-only” and “mobile-ready” sites, as well as pinch zoom.Look at the source of this chapter’s webpage.
 In the <head> you’ll see a “viewport” <meta> tag.
 This tag tells the browser that the page supports mobile devices; without it, the browser assumes that the site is “desktop-only” and renders it differently, such as allowing the user to use a pinch-zoom or double-tap gesture to focus in on one part of the page.
 Once zoomed in, the part of the page visible on the screen is the “visual viewport” and the whole documents’ bounds are the “layout viewport”.
 This is kind of a mix between zooming and scrolling that’s usually absent on desktop.
 And screen pixel density is much higher, but the total screen resolution is usually lower.
 Supporting all of these differences is doable, but quite a bit of work.
 This book won’t go further into implementing them, except in some cases as exercises.

-Drawing to the window
+Drawing to the Window

 Our browser will draw the web page text to a canvas, a rectangular Tk widget that you can draw circles, lines, and text on.
-For example, you can create a canvas with Tk like this:You may be familiar with the HTML <canvas> element, which is a similar idea: a 2D rectangle in which you can draw shapes.
+For example, you can create a canvas with Tk like this:You may be familiar with the HTML <canvas> element, which is a similar idea: a two-dimensional rectangle in which you can draw shapes.

 WIDTH, HEIGHT = 800, 600